The Science Behind Joy Meadows: How Nature and Rhythm Help Kids Heal

 Their internal alarm system, which is the fight/flight/freeze response in the brain, fires without warning.
 Once that happens, stress chemicals surge, cutting off access to the parts of the brain responsible for reasoning, emotional connection, and problem-solving.
 In those moments, a child isn’t being difficult.
 They’re operating from their most primitive survival center.
 Sadly, most children who have experienced the trauma of foster care remain in that state.

 But here is good news: research tells us there is a powerful way to help children return to a calmer, more connected state.
+This is why nature and rhythm matter so much for children who have experienced trauma.

 Why Rhythm Matters